-Attrib outes Targets Supporting and Explanatory Notes Sources of sitebased evidence (where available) Changes recorded at Hatchet Pond are indicative of the early stages of eutrophication and algal growth is thought to have driven a decline in aquatic flora.
+Attrib utes Targets Supporting and Explanatory Notes Sources of site- based evidence (where available) Changes recorded at Hatchet Pond are indicative of the early stages of eutrophication and algal growth is thought to have driven a decline in aquatic flora.
 Structure and function (including its typical species) (H3130 and H3110) Functional connectivity/ isolation Maintain the natural lack of connectivity of H3130 water bodies to other water bodies Restore the connectivity of Hatchet Pond (H3110) to Hatchet Stream The natural isolation of many of the New Forest temporary ponds can provide some protection from threats such as pollution and invasive species.
 Hydrological isolation can also lead to unique or diverse species assemblages this may be due to genetic isolation or the absence of predators.
 These water bodies should have their isolated state maintained.
 In contrast other standing water bodies naturally rely on hydrological connectivity to other freshwater systems for water supply, and can support migratory species.
 The European eel Anguilla anguilla is a native species and is in serious decline.
 Obstruction created by a sluice structure is preventing Eel Anguilla anguilla passage upstream into Hatchet Pond Hydrological connectivity may also be important for geneflow, and habitat and species resilience.
-These water bodies should have their hydrological connectivity maintained

-Structure and function Hydrology At a site, unit and/or catchment level maintain natural Defining and maintaining the appropriate hydrological regime is a key step in moving towards achieving the conservation (including its typical species) hydrological processes to provide the conditions necessary to objectives for this site and sustaining this feature.
-(H3130 and H3110) sustain the feature within the site Changes in source, depth, duration, frequency, magnitude and timing of water supply can have significant implications for the assemblage of characteristic plants and animals present.
+These water bodies should have their hydrological connectivity maintained Structure and function (including its typical species) (H3130 and H3110) Hydrology At a site, unit and/or catchment level maintain natural hydrological processes to provide the conditions necessary to sustain the feature within the site Defining and maintaining the appropriate hydrological regime is a key step in moving towards achieving the conservation objectives for this site and sustaining this feature.
+Changes in source, depth, duration, frequency, magnitude and timing of water supply can have significant implications for the assemblage of characteristic plants and animals present.
 This target is generic and further site-specific investigations may be required to fully inform conservation measures and/or the likelihood of impacts.
 Hydrology influences lake ecosystem functioning in two ways: determining residence time (flushing) and water level fluctuations.
 Flushing of lakes is important for dilution and removal of nutrients and phytoplankton, and for reduction in